ressurectit/ressurectit.github.io/content/grid/concept.md

 ### Content Renderer

+New `MatrixContentRenderer` is ultimate *content renderer* that can render almost anything and can be customized easily.
+Defaults to `<div>` styled using *css grid*.

-Content renderer plugin is used for displaying data.
+Legacy content renderer plugin is used for displaying data.
 Defaults to `<table>` renderer, which means that if you dont change type of content renderer grid will be rendered as table.
 This content renderer consists of 2 *visual subplugins*, that means you can separately change rendering of `<thead>` and `<tbody>` without affecting other one.
 This does not have to be this way, if you use completely custom non-table like layout.
+New `MatrixContentRenderer` is much better optimized for *customization* without need of creating new `ContentRenderer`.

 ### Data Loader

 Data loader plugin is used for obtaining data for grid.
 This plugin reacts to changes of page, or ordering and retrieves data for grid.

+### Grid Initializer

+Grid initializer plugin can be used inside of *Paging* or any other *plugin* and its purpose is to get *default* values for *Grid* data initialization of grid *plugins* from store.
+For example loading items per page from *cookies*, or page from *query string*, or ordering from *query string*.

 ### Metadata Selector